-The appropriate treatment for a chipped tooth will depend on how much of the tooth has broken off.
-A small chip isn’t generally an emergency; it can often be repaired with dental bonding, which involves layering on a durable, tooth-colored material to restore the tooth’s shape.
-This is a relatively simple procedure that can be completed in one dental appointment.
-Because the bonding material has the same shade and transparency as natural teeth, it creates a beautiful repair.
-It is possible, however, that the bonding material will wear away over time and eventually be replaced.
+Dental Filling or BondingDental bonding involves layering on a durable, tooth-colored material to restore the tooth’s shape.
+This relatively simple procedure can be completed in one dental appointment.
+Because the bonding material has the same shade and transparency as natural teeth, it creates a seamless repair.
+However, it’s possible the bonding material may wear away over time and eventually be replaced.

 Minor chips can also be repaired with porcelain veneers, which cover the entire front surface of the tooth instead of just the chipped area.
 Veneers are customized to fit your specific needs and consist of a thin shell of tooth-colored composite material.